mderazon/order-id/README.md

 ### Api

 - `generate(date)` - Generates an order id. `date` is optional and can be anything that js [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) constructor knows how to parse and it will use it as the time for the order id.
 Otherwise, current date will be used.
-- `getTime(id)` - Use this to get back the time of the order in unix timestamp format (you need to use the same key used to generate the order id).
+- `getTime(id)` - Use this to get back the time of the order in unix timestamp format.
+You need to use the same `key` used to generate the order id.
+- `key` - (Optional) Any string used by the underlying cipher as a seed phrase.
+Needed if you want to get back the timestamp from an order id.